geopm/geopm/service/docs/source/geopm_pio_sst.7.rst

 ``SST::LOWPRIORITY_FREQUENCY:[SSE|AVX2|AVX512]``
-    Returns the low-priority turbo frequency of the specified licence level.
+    Returns the low-priority turbo frequency of the specified license level.
 Note these frequencies do not change based on the number of high priority cores.

     * **Aggregation**: select_first